JasonPad19/PowerBIScanner/README.md

 # Methodology
-PowerBI is using DataModelSchema to store the metadata.
+PowerBI is using DataModelSchema to store the metadata, thus, we could read and report the metadata
 - Measures can be found in: model.tables.measures
 - Columns can be found in: model.tables.columns
 - Calculated Columns can be found in: model.tables.columns